Dangrek Incident: Film

+Legacy

-Nurturing the Anti-Siamese sentiment of the Khmer
+Anti-Siamese sentiment among the Khmer

 Because tens of thousands of Khmers had been forced by famine to find refuge in Thailand, the violent response by the Thai authorities left a mark on the modern conscience.
 More specifically, the inhumane treatment of Khmer refugees has fuelled anti-Siamese sentiment in Cambodia.
 The anti-Thai riots of 2003 in Cambodia were filled with the memory of the violence inflicted on the refugees in Dangrek mountains.
 The Dangrek events fuelled not only anti-Siamese sentiment but also anti-Vietnamese as the Khmer Rouge used the atrocities in Dongrek as a platform for lobbying against the Vietnamese occupation.

-Thai-Cambodian border dispute

-The Dangrek incident was one moment in a series of violent events along the Thai-Cambodian border.
-Without going back to the battle of Siemreap and the fall of Angkor in 1432, it appears that the long-running border dispute between Cambodian and Thailand fuelled the deportation of thousands of refugees to Dangrek.
-While the Thai authorities claimed that it was the safest point to drop the Khmer refugees at, it may well have been symbolic retaliation after the International Court of Justice's 1964 decision which awarded the control of the 11-century Hindu temple Preah Vihear to Cambodia.
-According to the 1904 treaty which followed the 1893 Franco-Siamese crisis, the border in this area of the Dangrek mountain range followed the watershed.

 Demining along the border

 In the aftermath of war, it has taken decades to take out the landmines left behind by the Khmer Rouge, Thai and Vietnamese soldiers in the Dangrek mountain range, and more generally across Cambodia.